- Global Voices Advocacy - http://advocacy.globalvoicesonline.org -

 Written by Oiwan Lam On 7 January 2013 @ 6:08 pm | 13 Comments

-In China, Feature, Freedom of Expression, Internet governance, News, Protest, Regulation, Southeast Asia
+In China, Feature, Free Expression, Internet governance, News, Protest, Regulation, Southeast Asia

 In the past few days, China's most influential microblogging platform, Sina Weibo, has been deleting posts related to a controversial editorial, known as the “Southern Weekly's New Year Greeting incident “.
 All the related keywords, and even terms like “the South” (南方）, the first part of the newspaper's name, are unsearchable.
 Outraged micro-bloggers keep yelling and cursing at Sina Weibo's managers.

 However, a Sina Weibo's manager, @geniune_Yu_Yang （正版于洋）, frustrated by the pressure the Propaganda Department imposed upon him and his colleagues, came out and wrote an inside story (see jpeg image) to explain Sina's difficult position.
 Below is a quick translation of what he wrote:

 Last night in [Sina] Weibo, apart from the Propaganda Department, my work unit was the second most popular target of netizens’ verbal attack.
 The screen was full of the terrifying note: “The micro-blog has been deleted.”
 The platform looked like a sinking ship with thousands of holes on it.
 My boss, Lao Shen's [Sina] Weibo's page is full of cursing.
 In particular, after the Southern Weekly incident had been reported by Netease [a popular web portal] extensively yesterday, attacks on Sina's cowardice and its role as the running dog [of the Propaganda Department] reached a climax.
 I was so frustrated and finally fought with a famous online script-writer.
 After I cooled down, I reflected upon the whole thing, feeling the urge to write a long micro-blog to explain the situation in detail.